jasmine2chen/fine-tuning-LLM-using-TRL/README.md

 # Direct Preference Optimization with Hugging Face TRL

 ### Project Overview
-This project demonstrates how to fine-tune open LLMs using Hugging Face TRL, Transformers & datasets.
+This project demonstrates how to fine-tune open LLMs using Hugging Face TRL, Transformers & datasets to generate SQL queries based on a natural language instruction.

-The goal is to generate SQL queries based on a natural language instruction, that reduces the time it takes to create a SQL query and make it easier for non-technical users to create SQL queries
+The goal is to reduce the time it takes to create a SQL query and make it easier for non-technical users to create SQL queries

-### Why SFT Before DPO?
-Research shows DPO performs best when applied after Supervised Fine-Tuning (SFT):

-- SFT teaches task fundamentals (e.g., generating coherent responses).

-- DPO refines outputs using preference data (e.g., chosen vs. rejected responses).

-- Skipping SFT leads to unstable training and poor convergence.
+### Key highlights

+SFTTrainer from trl is used to fine-tune the model.
+The SFTTrainer makes it straightfoward to supervise fine-tune open LLMs.
+The SFTTrainer is a subclass of the Trainer from the transformers library and supports all the same features, including logging, evaluation, and checkpointing, but adds additiional quality of life features.

+As peft method, QLoRA is used to reduce the memory footprint of large language models during finetuning, without sacrificing performance by using quantization

 ### Workflow
 - Setup development environment